ros2/design/articles/141_static_remapping.md

 Remapping rules are applied in the following order:

-1. Namespace remapping
-1. Node name remapping
+1. Namespace or Node name remapping
 1. All other rules

 Within each category, the rules are applied in the order in which the user gave them.